ymolists/website/gitpod/docs/command-line-interface.md

 - Terminal 3: You use `gp sync-await build && npm run dev` to wait for the build to complete before you start the dev server.

 See [Start Tasks](/docs/config-start-tasks#wait-for-commands-to-complete) for a real-world example.

+## snapshot

+For sharing a complete clone of a workspace with others, `gp snapshot` is basically the CLI method for getting a snapshot URL.
+To learn more about snapshots, see [Collaboration & Sharing of Workspaces](https://www.gitpod.io/docs/sharing-and-collaboration#sharing-snapshots)

+## stop

+`gp stop` is the CLI method of stopping a workspace.